vmware/container-service-extension/docs/CLUSTER_MANAGEMENT.md

 [here](/container-service-extension/TEMPLATE_MANAGEMENT.html)).
 The template
 originally used to deploy a cluster determines the valid target templates for upgrade.
 The supported upgrade paths can be discovered using the following command

 ```sh
 vcd cse cluster upgrade-plan 'mycluster'
 ```

-To qualify as a target template for upgrade, it must satisfy at least one of the following restrictions, the template needs to be
+Let's say our cluster was deployed using template T1 which is based off Kubernetes version `x.y.z`.
+Our potential target templates for upgrade will satisfy at least one of the following criteria:
-* A later revision of the template from which the cluster was deployed.
-E.g.
+* A later revision of the template T1, which is based off Kubernetes version `x.y.`**`w`**, where `w` > `z`.
-    * ubuntu-16.04_k8-1.15_weave-2.5.2 (rev 2) -> ubuntu-16.04_k8-1.15_weave-2.5.2 (rev 3)
-* A template that has the same base OS, and a Kubernetes distribution at most +1 minor release away from the template from which the cluster was originally deployed.
-E.g.
+* A template T2 that has the same base OS, and is based off Kubernetes distribution `x.`**`(y+1)`**`.v`, where `v` can be anything.
-    * ubuntu-16.04_k8-1.15_weave-2.5.2 (rev 2) -> ubuntu-16.04_k8-1.16_weave-2.6.0 (rev 1)

-Do note, all templates that satisfy atleast one of the two criteria mentioned above might still be disqualified by VMware from being a valid upgrade target.
-It's always a good idea to check the supported upgrade paths using `vcd cse cluster upgrade-plan`.
+If you don't see a desired target template for upgrading your cluster, please feel free to file a GitHub [issue ](https://github.com/vmware/container-service-extension/issues).

 The actual upgrade of the cluster is done via the following command.
 ```sh